EdwinAhl/DD2482-Executable-tutorial/scenario1/intro.md

 - Setup a password protected mysql database container
 - Understand how OpenBao and tokens works
 - Setup your own OpenBao container that uses special policies and tokens to store a secret
-- Retrieve a secret from OpenBao using its http api
+- Retrieve a secret from OpenBao using its HTTP api
 - Explain one good and one bad practice of storing secrets locally